lldap/lldap/example_configs/harbor.md

 > ``ldap_search_dn`` needs to be able to bind and search.
 The ``lldap_strict_readonly`` group is sufficient.

 > [!NOTE]
 > Members of the ``ldap_group_admin_dn`` group will receive harbor admin privledges.
-Users outside this group or omitting the property will grant standard access.
+> Users outside this group will have their ldap group(s) imported into harbor (under "groups" with type "ldap").
+> These groups can be used for permissions assigned to a harbor "project".